ms/buildtogether.tech/src/debugging.md

 no effect on this level of agreement."
 For example, mistaking `=` (assignment) and `==` (equality) wasn't nearly as common as most teachers believed.

-For experienced programmers, <cite>Pritchard2015</cite> reported that the most common errors in Python programs were (in order):
+For experienced programmers, [% b Pritchard2015 %] reported that the most common errors in Python programs were (in order):

 1. SyntaxError: invalid syntax